Unit Tests

 Installing the JDK

-Unit tests using a PySpark or Spark SQL feature view require JDK version 8 (u201 or later) or JDK version 11 to run.
+Unit tests for a PySpark or Spark SQL Feature View require JDK version 8 (u201 or later) or JDK version 11 to run.

-As noted on the Oracle web site, older versions of the JDK are provided to help developers debug issues in older systems.
+Older versions of the JDK are provided by Oracle to help developers debug issues in older systems.
 They are not updated with the latest security patches and are not recommended for use in production.

 Supported Methods